Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 > #### Note
 >
-> Registration is required to test the APIs using third-party API testing tools.
+> Registration to Fiserv Developer Studio is required to test the APIs using third-party API testing tools.
+However, we have not enabled the registration process yet as we are working on enhancing the registered user workflow.
+Stay tuned for more updates.

 ## Using the Built-in API Explorer